ahtohbi4/express-routes-dispatcher/README.md

 };
 ```

-Also it is possible to design separate modules, which in turn can be used in your other applications.
+Also, it is possible to design separate modules, which in turn can be used in your other applications.
 For example, use them as Git's submodules and connect external routes of this module into their applications.

 Example of file `app/config/routes.json` of a project that uses a News module with its own routes: